 Point of Care Testing (POCT) has dramatically transformed the healthcare industry in recent years, providing faster and more accurate results than traditional laboratory testing.
-This guide aims to explore POCT’s advantages as well as limitations in clinical practice.
-It will also cover its uses and future potentials.
+This guide aims to explore POCT’s advantages as well as limitations in clinical practice, including its applications in point-of-care phlebotomy.
+From emergency departments to rural areas, point of care is revolutionizing how medical practitioners diagnose and treat patients with a greater focus on patient-driven care for improved outcomes.

 Key Takeaways